-Conversations with stakeholders indicated a strong emphasis on planning around education for youth in ACS custody.
-This focus on education was largely driven by the fact that historically, OCFS facility schools were not state-accredited, meaning that youth had not always received credits that could be transferred back to their home schools once they left custody.
-Thus, the Education Subcommittee articulated core principles to guide the development of educational services connected to C2H, including: addressing educational and behavioral needs; using evidence-based, developmentally-appropriate services and approaches; and setting expectations that the education of youth in C2H be viewed as the shared responsibility of the Department of Education and C2H provider agencies (NYC ACS/NYC DOP, 2012).
+Education: Conversations with stakeholders indicated a strong emphasis on planning around education for youth in ACS custody.
+Because OCFS facility schools were not state-accredited, youth had not always received credits that could be transferred back to their home schools once they left custody.
+Thus, the Education Subcommittee articulated core principles to guide the development of educational services connected to C2H, including: addressing educational and behavioral needs; using evidence-based, developmentally-appropriate services and approaches; and setting expectations that the education of youth in C2H be viewed as the shared responsibility of the Department of Education and C2H provider agencies (NYC ACS/NYC DOP 2012).
 Notably, youth in C2H are taught from the same curriculum used by all of the City's schools to transfer students' credits more easily to their home school upon release.
-During the C2H planning phase, DOE decided to transport youth in NSP residences to one of two special DOE schools, "Passages,"33 while youth in LSP facilities would receive on-site schooling from DOE teachers.34 Interviews with stakeholders indicate that the educational services provided to youth in C2H placements have been effective.
+During the C2H planning phase, DOE decided to transport youth in NSP residences to one of two special DOE schools, "Passages,"1 while youth in LSP facilities would receive on-site schooling from DOE teachers.^{II} Interviews with stakeholders indicate that the educational services provided to youth in C2H placements have been effective.
 Data provided by the New York City Department of Education show that in the 2017-2018 school year, 84 percent of LSP high school students passed their courses, and only 7 percent dropped out of school once discharged from their C2H placement.